 Overview

-The driving force behind CBTN is to objectively review and rank coaches in college football today.
+The driving force behind SSA is to objectively review and rank coaches and teams in college football today.
 We have found that the success or failure of a program ultimately comes down to the ability of the head coach and his coordinators to do their jobs well.
-To that end, CBTN has produced a propriety rating system that objectively rates head coaches and coordinators on the core statistics critical for success.
+To that end, SSA has produced a propriety rating system that objectively rates teams, head coaches and coordinators on the core statistics critical for success.

-There are many considerations that go into evaluating a head coach.
+There are many considerations that go into evaluating a head coach or team.
 First and foremost is winning.
-Moral victories may help you get through a rough season, but they can’t play a part in rating a head coach.
+Moral victories may help you get through a rough season, but they can’t play a part in rating a head coach or team.
 While we don’t believe in moral victories, we do believe that some victories are better than others.
-For this reason, we gathered Sagarin’s Strength of Schedule ratings for all 120+ FBS teams and 126 FCS teams and have factored them into our ratings for head coaches.
-Along with winning percentage, a coach can earn additional points for BCS appearances, BCS wins, conference championships, and BCS national championships.
-We take into account where a head coach’s team ranks in offensive performance and defensive performance because this reflects a head coach’s ability to coach either side of the ball (see Chip Kelly on offense or Nick Saban on defense) and a coach’s ability to hire and train good coordinators.
-While there are certainly other factors and statistics we could have taken into account, after extensive testing and retesting, we believe the formula we developed accurately and objectively ranks head coaches.
+For this reason, we leveraged a Simple Rating System (SRS) model to determine Strength of Schedule (SoS) for all 130+ FBS teams and 125+ FCS teams and have factored them into our ratings.
+Along with winning percentage, a coach/team can earn additional points for BCS/CFP appearances, BCS/CFP wins, conference championships, and BCS/CFP national championships.
+We take into account where a team ranks in offensive performance, defensive performance, and special teams performance because this reflects a coach/team’s ability perform in every phase of the game.
+While there are certainly other factors and statistics that could have been taken into account, after extensive testing and retesting, we believe the formula we developed accurately and objectively ranks head coaches and teams.

 One of the main components we evaluate Head Coaches (as mentioned above) is ‘offensive performance’.
 This is composed of several straightforward statistics, including scoring offense, third down efficiency, and turnovers lost.
 Additionally, we take into account relative scoring offense, which is the percentage of points scored based on the opposing team’s average points allowed.
 We also factor in point per possession, which measures how many points, per possession, a team averages.
-Finally, we factor in Sagarin’s Strength of Schedule ratings.
+Finally, we factor in the SRS-based Strength of Schedule ratings to adjust for opponent strength.
 The idea here is the same as with head coaches.
-If two offensive coordinators are putting up the same numbers, the one doing it against better competition is going to come out on top.
+If two teams (or coordinators) are putting up the same numbers, the one doing it against better competition is going to come out on top.

 Star System